 Hoslett Study Area is located along the Upper Iowa River and has an interesting mix of plant species adapted to rich floodplain soils.
 Funds from the Emergency Watershed Protection program allowed Luther College to restore additional land along the Upper Iowa River Floodplain.
 In 2011, native trees and prairie species were planted.
 Students will be involved in monitoring the progress of the ecological restoration of these areas for years to come.

 Lindeman Pond is one of several ponds on campus used by students in biology courses.
-The pond has painted turtles, spring peepers, and bluegill, as well as microscopic organisms studied by microbiology students.
+Named after Raymond Lindeman, who developed the energy flow model for ecosystems based on his research at Cedar Creek bog in Minnesota.
+The pond has painted and snapping turtles, spring peepers, and bluegill, as well as microscopic organisms studied by microbiology students.

 Gateway Prairie is a 39.3-acre prairie and oak savanna established in 2005 along the east side of Highway US-52 immediately adjacent to the Upper Iowa River, with the goal of helping reduce soil erosion during flood events and providing recreational and aesthetic benefits to the Decorah community.
 Formerly a highly erodable agricultural field, the prairie was planted with over 70 species of native plants.
 Burn breaks within the prairie are used by the cross country team as part of their race courses.